openstack-infra/zuul/doc/source/user/config.rst

          Cherry-picks each change onto the branch rather than performing any merges.

+   .. attr:: vars
+      :default: None

+      A dictionary of variables to be made available for all jobs in all pipelines of this project.
+For more information see :ref:`variable inheritance <user_jobs_variable_inheritance>`.

    .. attr:: <pipeline>

       Each pipeline that the project participates in should have an